The Carpet Beetle is 2 to 4mm long, like a small, mottled brown, grey and cream ladybird.

 Treat between floorboards, under carpets and under felts and into crevices where fluff may collect and attract the insects.
 Consider using a professional company as these pests can cause significant damage.

-All Services at MIDS Pest Control come with a Personal Guarantee for me Steve Middleton.
-As the Director of MIDS Pest Control, I believe that we can make a difference to all business and homeowners.
-When choosing a Pest control company, Always make sure that you use a professional company which is backed by insurance and accreditations.
+All Services at MIDS Pest Control our guaranteed for 30 days.
+I believe that we can make a difference to all business and homeowners.
+When choosing a Pest control company, Always make sure that you use a professional company that is linked to the British Pest Control Association which is backed by insurance and accreditations.

 MIDS Pest Control is a member of the British Pest Control Association and Hertfordshire Trading Standards Approved, Not only that we also hold CEPA BS EN 16636:2015 in Professional Pest Management